Berea College: Academics

-All students are required to attend the college on a full-time basis, which is 3.00 course credits of enrollment, or 12 semester hours.
-Students must be enrolled in at least 4.00 course credits to be considered for the Dean's list.
-Enrollment in 4.75 or more course credits requires the approval of the Academic Adviser, and a minimum cumulative GPA of 3.30.
-There are also optional Summer opportunities to engage in study.
-Students may take between 1 and 2.25 credits during Summer.
-One Berea course credit is equivalent to four semester hours (6 quarter hours).
-Part-time enrollment is not permitted except during Summer term.
-A cumulative GPA of 2.0 is required in all majors in order to graduate with a bachelor's degree.

-Students are required to attend at least seven convocation events each semester and receive academic credit.
+All students are required to attend the college on a full-time basis.
+They are also required to attend at least six convocation events each semester and receive academic credit.
 The convocations are designed as a supplement to the curriculum by encouraging educational experience and cultural enrichment.
 Topics range across academic fields and include lectures, symposia, concerts, and the performing arts.
 These events are free to Berea College students and open to the public.

 Rankings and outcomes

 In 2024, Washington Monthly ranked Berea College first in the U.S. among national liberal arts colleges based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
 The New York Times also ranked Berea first in its 2023 College Access Index based on economic diversity.
 The 2025 annual ranking of U.S. News & World Report categorizes Berea as "more selective" and rates it 40th overall, first in "Service Learning," second for "Most Innovative Schools," tied for 9th in "Best Undergraduate Teaching", and fifth in "Top Performers in Social Mobility" among U.S. liberal colleges.
 Kiplinger's Personal Finance placed Berea 35th in its 2019 ranking of 149 best-value U.S. liberal arts colleges.

 According to 2022 data from College Scorecard, Berea College graduates earn a median salary of $40,000 ten years after their entry into the institution.
 Mathematics majors earn around $18,000, biology $29,000, psychology $35,000, and nursing $57,000.
 51% of Berea graduates earn higher than a typical high school graduate of the corresponding area.